-1. Proof of the C-F-W theorem: This sheet works through the steps of the proof of the C-F-W theorem appearing in the polycopie
+1. Proof of the C-F-W theorem: This sheet works through the steps of the proof of the C-F-W theorem appearing in the polycopie.

-- 1. Link and writhe for curves on spheres: The Link for several framings of a general curve on a sphere is calculated as well as the Writhe, in particular the Writhe of a curve on the surface of a sphere is always zero yet the curve need not be planar - 2.
-Some provocative questions about potentially applying C-F-W for open curves
+- 1. Link and writhe for curves on spheres: The Link for several framings of a general curve on a sphere is calculated as well as the Writhe, in particular the Writhe of a curve on the surface of a sphere is always zero yet the curve need not be planar. - 2.
+Writhe of an offset curve: Calculate the writhe of an offset curve by using the adapted framing of the offset curve, the symmetry of Link and the C-F-W theorem when exchanging roles of curve and offset curve. - 3.
+Some provocative questions about potentially applying C-F-W for open curves.

-- 1. Framings of closed curves: This exercise gets you to work with the Writhe framing and register angles as well as giving conditions for framings to be closed using the C-F-W theorem - 2.
-Writhe of a figure of 8 curve: This is another example of a curve for which the writhe can be approximated directly, this curve also demonstrates the jump in writhe as a curve passes through itself - 3.
-Writh framing of a trefoil just an example
+- 1. Framings of closed curves: This exercise gets you to work with the Writhe framing and register angles as well as giving conditions for framings to be closed using the C-F-W theorem. - 2.
+Writhe of a figure of 8 curve: This is another example of a curve for which the writhe can be approximated directly, this curve also demonstrates the jump in writhe as a curve passes through itself. - 3.
+Writhe framing of a trefoil just an example.